Sambruk/windermere/README.md

 ## Metadata to upload to the federation operator

-Before clients can connect to the server you need to upload your metadata to the federation operator (Kontosynk).
+Before clients can connect to the server you need to upload your metadata to the federation operator (Moa).
 Windermere can generate your metadata for you, but you need to activate the administration HTTP interface.

 ### Administration HTTP interface